rspace-os/rspace-web/DevDocs/DeveloperNotes/GettingStarted/Glossary.md

 A temporarily displayed alert that signals the successful or unsuccessful completion of a task by popping up just as a toaster pops the toast up when its done.

+### Type variable

+Also referred to as a type parameter, is a generic type that is referred to in the abstract throughout the definition of another code construct.
+For example, to define a list data structure, one must handle the appending of new elements and the removal of arbitrary ones, all whilst ensuring that the types remain consistent.
+To do this, a type variable is defined which is used to refer to the type of the elements of the list; the type check then makes sure that this type is used consistently.
+The [Flow documentation on Generics][https://flow.org/en/docs/types/generics/) describes how to define such data structures that have a type variable.